 On October 24, 2018, the Company entered into a credit agreement ("Credit Agreement") with Wells Fargo Bank, National Association ("Wells Fargo"), as administrative agent and lead arranger.
-The Credit Agreement provides for aggregate commitments of up to \$60 million for unsecured revolving loans, with an accordion feature that may increase the aggregate commitments to up to \$500 million.
-Loans outstanding under the credit facility bear interest, at the Company's operating partnership's option, at either an adjusted base rate or an adjusted 30 day LIBOR rate, in each case, plus an applicable margin.
-The applicable margin ranges from 1.30% to 1.90% for borrowings at the adjusted LIBOR rate, in each case, based on the total leverage ratio of the Company's operating partnership and its subsidiaries.
-Loans under the credit facility will mature three years from October 24, 2018, with an option to extend twice for an additional year pursuant to the terms of the Credit Agreement.
-On December 17, 2018, the Company amended the Credit Agreement to increase the Credit Facility from \$60 million to \$150 million in aggregate commitments, with all other terms remaining the same.
+The Credit Agreement provides for aggregate commitments of up to \$60.0 million for unsecured revolving loans, with an accordion feature that may increase the aggregate commitments to up to \$500.0 million (the "Credit Facility").
+Loans outstanding under the Credit Facility bear interest, at Nuveen OP's option, at either an adjusted base rate or an adjusted 30-day LIBOR rate, in each case, plus an applicable margin.
+The applicable margin ranges from 1.30% to 1.90% for borrowings at the adjusted LIBOR rate, in each case, based on the total leverage ratio of Nuveen OP and its subsidiaries.
+Interest under the Credit Facility is determined based on a one-month U.S. dollar-denominated LIBOR, which was 0.1% and 1.8% as of December 31, 2020 and 2019, respectively.
+Loans under the Credit Facility will mature three years from October 24, 2018, with an option to extend twice for an additional year pursuant to the terms of the Credit Agreement.
+On December 17, 2018 and June 11, 2019, the Company amended the Credit Agreement to increase the Credit Facility to \$150.0 million and \$210.0 million in aggregate commitments, respectively, with all other terms remaining the same.